material-components/material-components-web/packages/mdc-checkbox/README.md

 Mixin | Description
 --- | ---
-`mdc-checkbox-container-colors($unmarked-stroke-color, $unmarked-fill-color, $marked-stroke-color, $marked-fill-color, $generate-keyframes)` | Generates CSS classes to set and animate the stroke color and/or container fill color of a checkbox
+`mdc-checkbox-container-colors($unmarked-stroke-color, $unmarked-fill-color, $marked-fill-color, $generate-keyframes)` | Generates CSS classes to set and animate the stroke color and/or container fill color of a checkbox
 `mdc-checkbox-ink-color($color)` | Sets the ink color of the checked and indeterminate icons `mdc-checkbox-focus-indicator-color($color)` | Sets the color of the focus indicator `mdc-checkbox-ripple($ripple-config)` | Sets the ripple to the given [ripple configuration][ripple-readme]

 [ripple-readme]: https://github.com/material-components/material-components-web/blob/master/packages/mdc-ripple/README.md

-#### `mdc-checkbox-container-colors($unmarked-stroke-color, $unmarked-fill-color, $marked-stroke-color, $marked-fill-color, $generate-keyframes)`
+#### `mdc-checkbox-container-colors($unmarked-stroke-color, $unmarked-fill-color, $marked-fill-color, $generate-keyframes)`

 Generates CSS classes to set the stroke color and/or container fill color of a checkbox in its marked and unmarked states.
+In the unmarked state, stroke and fill color may be customized independently; in the marked state, the stroke disappears, and only the fill may be customized.

 All parameters are optional, and if left unspecified will use their default values.